mikenobbs/Asset-Assistant/README.md

 `discord_webhook`: (Optional) Discord webhook URL for notifications after every run

 > [!TIP]
-> It's optional but don't forget to set `service`!
-It greatly expands the function of the script.
+> It's optional but don't forget to set `service`, it greatly expands the function of the script!
 Depending on which server you use, this setting unlocks the ability to move and rename season posters and episode cards, and even collection assets!
-Without it you will be limited to just Movie and TV Show assets
+Without it you will be limited to just Movie and Show assets

 > [!IMPORTANT]
 > While all optional variables for the `service` setting allow the use and appropriate renaming of season posters and episode cards, only `Kodi` and `Kometa` support collections currently unfortunately, this is due to the other services not directly supporting local assets for collections